surabhit-08/MEGA-Workshop-series/README.md

 - Learn to create and customize your own academic website.
 - Explore GitHub’s version control system for maintaining your site.
 - Centralize your academic contributions (CV, research, projects) in one place.
-- Enjoy pizza and a fun, interactive learning experience.

 ### Prerequisites:
 - No prior knowledge of GitHub or web development required!